Malta Family Reunification 2026: Complete Salary Requirements Guide

 - • Tax returns (FS3)

-- • Proof of accommodation
+- • Proof of accommodation meeting health/safety standards

 For Family Members

-- • Valid passport
+- • Valid passport (min.
+8 months validity at submission)

-- • Marriage certificate (for spouse)
+- • Marriage certificate (spouse must be 21+)

-- • Birth certificates (for children)
+- • Birth certificates (for minor children)

 - • Police clearance certificates